Jafar-Binghanem/A-circuit-to-control-the-robot-eyes/README.md

 # A-circuit-to-control-the-robot-eyes
 An arduino-circuit to control the robot eyes.
-It uses PWM to reduce the energy losses in the LEDs
+It uses PWM to reduce the energy losses in the LEDs.
+We connected the LEDs in parallel so if one got open, the other eye is not affected.

 **Task 3**